linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 ### Add Firewall Rules

-Run the following commands to start your firewall, enable it on boot, and configure firewall rules to allow web traffic on port 80.
+Run the following commands on each app node to start your firewall, enable it on boot, and configure firewall rules to allow web traffic on port 80.
 To enable HTTPS traffic, run the third command again, substituting `https` for `http`, before reloading the rules:

     systemctl start firewalld
     systemctl enable firewalld